OfficeDev/Microsoft-Teams-Samples/samples/connector-todo-notification/csharp/README.md

         ]
         ```

-    - **Zip** up the contents of the `app manifest` folder to create a `manifest.zip` (Make sure that zip file does not contains any subfolder otherwise you will get error while uploading your .zip package)
+    - **Zip** up the contents of the `AppManifest` folder to create a `manifest.zip` (Make sure that zip file does not contains any subfolder otherwise you will get error while uploading your .zip package)
     - **Upload** the `manifest.zip` to Teams (In Teams Apps/Manage your apps click "Upload an app".
 Browse to and Open the .zip file.
 At the next dialog, click the Add button.)
     - Add the app to personal/team/groupChat scope (Supported scopes)